Synthxyl704/C3-Exposition/Compiler installation/Running a C3 program.md

 ```

 > [!NOTE]
-> `./` is the shell construct for linking the path to the executable in CURRENT directory and makes a syscall to the kernel to execute something like `execve()`.
+> `./` is the shell construct for linking the path to the executable in CURRENT directory and makes a syscall to the kernel to execute something like `execve()`. <br>
 > The C3C compiler uses LLVM to generate an Intermediate Representation (IR) to produce an object <program>.o file(s) which is linked altogether with a linker (eg. GNU linker `ld` or `ldd` in linux systems).

 # Essential compiler and debugger stuff